KodrAus/KodrAus.github.io/_posts/2026-05-05-otel-first-principles.md

 ![A line chart showing the mean, min, and max together](https://raw.githubusercontent.com/KodrAus/KodrAus.github.io/refs/heads/master/assets/2026-05-05-otel-first-principles-chart.svg)

-**3:2**{: class="section-number"} You compress high-volume events by counting their occurrence instead of emitting them directly, making them both cheaper to produce, and to retain.
+**3:2**{: class="section-number"} You compress events by counting their occurrence instead of emitting them directly, making them both cheaper to produce, and to retain.
 You sample the count at regular intervals, just like continuous data streams.

 **3:3**{: class="section-number"} When compressing procedures that take time, you don't just want to know how many calls were made, you also want to know how long they took.
 You divide the total count into buckets by duration, with procedures taking about the same time sharing the same bucket.
 Bucket granularity trades volume for resolution.